vrabbi/tap-workshop/README.md

 Follow the docs for [Customizing the Environment Values File](install/values/README.MD).
 Ensure that you have the carvel tools **ytt** and **kapp** installed on your local machine.

-**Educates**

-Install the educates operator, per these instructions: https://docs-staging.vmware.com/en/Educates/0.0.0/educates-0-0-0/GUID-getting-started-installing-operator.html

 **Harbor**

 Follow the docs for [Installing Harbor](install/harbor/README.md)

 **Tanzu Application Platform**

-Install Tanzu Application Platform per the [Documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/0.3/tap-0-3/GUID-install-intro.html)
+Install Tanzu Application Platform per the [Documentation](https://docs.vmware.com/en/VMware-Tanzu-Application-Platform/0.4/tap/GUID-install-intro.html)
+NOTE: Install the full profile and use the basic ootb supply chain

 **Gitea**